pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 By about 3pm they're tired & the school day ends.
 We thank the staff profusely and, since the staff assure us that things are on track now, we figure we'll head away to the Tower for a while (for Riglan and Maireagh's sake) and come back in a day or three.

-Temo has the usual goodbyes for Quelline and Carp.
+Temo has the usual goodbyes for Qelline and Carp.
 Feels weird, being split between two places like this.

 Back at the Owlbear Tower, Riglan says he's really impressed and quite likes the two students he was dealing with.
 It's funny how getting to know them makes you more invested in the whole concept.
 "Quite a responsibility for a young halfling!"
 "Perhaps, but the staff know what they're doing - my adventuring days aren't over yet!" and launches into an impromptu on-table song about "our adventuring days are ahead of us!" much to Maireagh's annoyance ("Dirty feet!" she cries, but we use cleaning stone after of course).
 Performance 18, so it's a pretty fun time.